Simple Bone Broth Recipe

-I’d like to share with you my simple bone broth recipe because I think it’s a fabulous and super healthful thing to drink and/or use in your cooking.
+I’d like to share with you my pretty simple bone broth recipe because I think it’s a fabulous and super healthful thing to drink and/or use in your cooking.
 It’s also a great beverage option for your kids.
 I started giving my daughter bone broth when she was about 6 months old and she loves it!

-Making bone broth sounds fancy, but it’s really not that hard.
+Making bone broth sounds really fancy, but it’s really not that hard.
 I use my instant pot, which is a pressure cooker, but you can also use a slow cooker or simmer in a pot on your stove top.

 Here’s what I do:

 Throw a mostly picked off chicken carcass into the pot.
 (I usually roast the chicken first and pull the meat off to either throw into a chicken soup or use for sandwiches throughout the week).

 Throw in some veggies.
 I use an onion, a full bulb of garlic, a few carrots and a few stalks of celery.
 If I’m feeling fancy I may even throw in some herbs like parsley, rosemary and thyme—but it’s not necessary.
 Also, you don’t need to peel the onion or garlic.
 I just cut them into a few chunks and toss ‘em in.

 Add salt and pepper.
 I use about 1 TBS of Himalayan sea salt and a mini handful of whole black peppercorns (maybe 10-12)?

 Add 1 TBS of apple cider vinegar.
 This is IMPORTANT!
 The acid from the vinegar will help breakdown the bones and leach all the important minerals out making your broth a powerful healing beverage.

 Cover it all with water.
 I usually fill my instant pot pretty close to the max line, about 14 cups of water I think.

 Close the instant pot.
 Make sure it’s on the sealing function.
 Press manual and set the time to 90 mins.